ercas/wuscraper/README.md

 The scraped data is available in the form of raw JSON responses.
 Additional code exists to facilitate the parsing and exporting of this JSON data into CSV files that can be read more easily by other programs.

-Both the `daily` and `historical` subparsers have a `--output-file` argument that can be used to specify a CSV file to dump scraped data to after the scrape has completed.
-However, the scraper has been designed to run single-threaded; multithreaded parsing and exporting facilities can instead be accessed usinf the `export-daily` and `export-historical` subparsers.
+Both the `daily` and `historical` subparsers have an `--output-file` argument that can be used to specify a CSV file to dump scraped data to after the scrape has completed.
+However, the scraper has been designed to run single-threaded; multithreaded parsing and exporting facilities can instead be accessed using the `export-daily` and `export-historical` subparsers.
 See `--help` for more information:

     usage: scrape.py export-daily [-h] [-a API_KEY] [-d SCRAPE_DIRECTORY] [-o OUTPUT_FILE] [-p] [-v] [-j JOBS]